-If the cursor position is not specified within the command key button name the Web Option router assumes that the cursor is positioned at the first input field (this is consistent with green-screen processing).
+If the cursor position is not specified, Web Option assumes that the cursor is positioned at the first input field (this is consistent with green-screen processing).
 If cursor position is specified, the Web Option router sends both the relevant command key and the cursor position to the IBM i.

-Although both the HTML generator and the JIT processor create buttons to provide the same basic functionality as would be available on the green-screen, you can add additional button definitions to generated HTML skeletons to gain further functionality than the HTML generator can provide.
+Although both the HTML generator and the JIT processor create buttons to provide the same basic functionality as would be available on the green-screen, you can add additional button definitions to generated HTML skeletons to gain further functionality than the HTML generator can provide (such as cursor-specific buttons).